mattermost/docs/source/messaging/organizing-channels.rst

 Organizing Channels
 ====================

-The importance of organizing channels increases as Channels spreads to thousands of users.
+The importance of organizing your conversations increases as Channels spreads to thousands of users.
 This document shares best practices from various Mattermost deployments including:

 1. `The importance of channel names`_
 2. `How to navigate and organize channels`_